Murder of Anu Bansal: Incident and investigation

 On 14 June 2016, Bansal received 80% burns to her body and died at Safdarjung Hospital, New Delhi on 20 June.

 A first information report (FIR) was filed under Section 302 (murder) of the Indian Penal Code (IPC), which the police later changed to 306 (suicide).
 The case was reopened two months later, following a letter written by Latika to the then chief minister Akhilesh Yadav, who subsequently recruited senior officials to take on the case.
 The letter quoted Beti Bachao Beti Padhao and stated that their father and other members of his family burnt their mother, Anu Bansal, alive, and that subsequently the police deliberately changed the cause from "murder" to "suicide".
+The letter by the daughters received attention as it was written in Latika's own blood.

 Lawyer Sanjay Sharma, represented the daughters, who recounted in court that their father was frequently abusive both psychologically and physically to their mother for the reason that she gave birth to daughters and not sons.
 The court was informed that she had been forced to terminate pregnancies after illegal sex determination tests showed that she was pregnant with a female fetus.
 The girls stated in their testimony that "At 6:30am, we were woken up by the cries of our mother.
 We couldn't help her because the door of our room was locked from the outside.
 We watched her burn".
 According to Latika they called the local police and ambulance services but were "ignored".
 They then called their maternal uncle and grandmother who transferred her to a hospital.